 NOAA Weather Radios: UCF has National Oceanic and Atmospheric Administration (NOAA) programmable weather radios distributed throughout the campus.
 In the event of severe weather, these radios will automatically sound the appropriate warning message.
-The National Weather Service Melbourne creates the content and activates messages sent using this system.
+The National Weather Service Forecast Office in Melbourne, FL creates the content and activates messages sent using this system.